 Gout is a type of arthritis that causes pain and stiffness in your joints.
 About 4 percent of adults in the United States have gout.
-In fact, gout is the
+In fact, according to 2014 research, gout is the

 You might develop gout if you have too much uric acid in your blood.
 Uric acid forms sharp crystals that collect in the big toe and other joints.
-Symptoms include pain, tenderness, and swelling.
+Symptoms include:

 One of the changes you might want to make is adding lemon juice to your diet.
 Lemon juice has been found to have several health benefits, including lowering the risk of

-Another clinical study reviewed the blood tests of 75 adults who drank freshly squeezed lemonade every day.
+Another clinical study reviewed the blood tests of 75 adults who drank freshly squeezed lemon juice every day.
 The study included: